top of page

 Hit publish.

 A wordpress blog or website will cost you only £3.95 a month using hostinger.
 No tech skills needed.
-If you want the home page to look pretty, simply hire someone on Fiverr to help.
-Pay once and that’s it!

 3. Repurpose once, not everywhere